matter-labs/zksync-web-era-docs/docs/api/api.md

 ## EIP712

 To specify additional fields, like the token for fee payment or provide the bytecode for new smart contracts, EIP712 transactions should be used.
-These transactions have the same fields as standard Ethereum transactions as well as two additional ones:

-- `eip712_meta` of type `Eip712Meta`, which contains additional L2-specific fields (`fee_token`, etc).
-- `transaction_type` should be equal to `712`.
+These transactions have the same fields as standard Ethereum transactions, but also has the `eip712_meta` field of type `Eip712Meta`, that contains additional L2-specific fields (`fee_token`, etc).
+To let the server recognize the EIP712 transactions, the `transaction_type` field should be equal to `712`.

 `Eip712Meta` type has the following fields: